Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 • you have attended high school in Brazil, in whole or in part

-• you were selected in previous PEC-G selection processes but did not enroll at the higher education institution (HEI) and did not provide a justification.
+• you were selected in previous PEC-G selection processes but did not enroll at the higher education institution and did not provide a justification.

 top of page